 By using a binary tree in which values are stored at the leaf nodes and each node keeps track of how many leaves there are below it, we can quickly achieve logarithmic random access, insertion and deletion in the average case but all operations are linear on the worst case.
-To allow balance the tree, a Red Black Tree is used.
-The Red Black Tree is always balanced and by using its balancing mechanisms and changing it to use the random access system described above, the goal is reached.
+To balance the tree, a self-balancing binary search tree like a Red Black Tree or a Splay Tree is used.
+These trees are always balanced and by using their balancing mechanisms and changing them to use the random access system described above, the goal is reached.

-Keywords: data structure, algorithmic efficiency, binary tree, red black tree
+Keywords: data structure, algorithmic efficiency, binary tree, red black tree, splay tree